bagder/http2-explained/en/part1.md

 - Added section "10. http2 in Chromium" (== one page longer now)
 - Lots of spell fixes
 - At 30 implementations now
-- 8.5: added some current usage numbers
+- 8.5: Added some current usage numbers
-- 8.3: mention internet explorer too
+- 8.3: Mention internet explorer too
-- 8.3.1 "missing implementations" added
+- 8.3.1 Added "missing implementations"
-- 8.4.3: mention that TLS also increases success rate
+- 8.4.3: Mention that TLS also increases success rate